tux234/fleet/handbook/digital-experience/README.md

     - CEO's email
     - LinkedIn messages (careful not to mark things as read!)
     - Google Drive
-  6. Edit the calendar event description, changing “Notes” to “Agenda” when you're finished preparing the document to signify that this meeting has been prepped.
+  6. Edit the calendar event description, changing "Notes" to "Agenda" when you're finished preparing the document to signify that this meeting has been prepped.

 ### Check LinkedIn for new activity